inespaulino/inespaulino/README.md

 ### <span style="color: #4A90E2;">⚡ Fun fact</span>

-I’m a huge fan of <strong style="color: #E67E22;">music festivals</strong>—there's just something magical about the atmosphere and the vibe!
-When I'm not coding, you can find me exploring new places, chilling at music festivals, and hitting the trails with my dog.
+When I'm not coding, you can find me exploring new places, chilling at music festivals and hitting the trails with my dog.